meekrabR6R/wolfram_rule30/README.md

 wolfram_rule30
 ======

-A Ruby/Javascript app whichalculates [Wolfram's Rule 30](http://en.wikipedia.org/wiki/Rule_30).
+A Ruby/Javascript app which calculates [Wolfram's Rule 30](http://en.wikipedia.org/wiki/Rule_30).
 A running example can be found [here](http://serene-bayou-1556.herokuapp.com/).

 To clone, run